willtpwise/pluginpack/README.md

 Follow these steps to install the plugin pack.

 ### Step 1
-Drop this folder into your local Wordpress site's plugin directory `wp-content/plugins/plugin-pack/`
+Drop a copy of this repo into your local Wordpress site's plugin directory.
+E.g. `wp-content/plugins/my-plugin/`

 ### Step 2
 [CD](http://guides.macrumors.com/cd) to the plugin's directory and init the builder